 instrumental temperature record (since 1850).
 After the latest IPCC report, the global average temperature

-has remained relatively high, with 2015 likely the warmest year in the measured record (since 1860).
+has remained relatively high.
+In fact 2015 was likely the warmest year in the measured record (since 1860)

 There is no doubt that that global average surface temperature has risen since 1850 and that